 You can’t automate communication.

-If any framework you implement has any chance of adding value, you must have solid communication throughout the org.
 A tool cannot produce a high quality meeting where everyone is engaged and walks away with what they need to do their jobs.
 The quality of articulation is also subject to interpretation.
 Imagine a simple scenario where you need a developer to unblock you on your task.
 This usually takes some back and forth, deconstructing the problem, some debate on the proper approach to rectify, and finally an agreement on next steps.
 This is the messy stuff.
 The “soft skills.”

 So what can we do about it?